fiskl-accounting/help-docs/docs/Core-Features/Invoicing/sending-invoices.md

 Once you've created an invoice in Fiskl, you have several options for sending it to your client.
 This guide will walk you through the process of sending invoices and setting up automated reminders.

-## Before You Start
+## Before Sending

-Before sending an invoice, ensure that:

-1. You've created and saved the invoice
+Ensure that:

-2. You've reviewed the invoice for accuracy
+1. You've reviewed the invoice for accuracy
-3. You've selected the appropriate payment methods
+1. You've selected the appropriate payment methods

 For details on creating invoices, refer to the [Create invoices](./creating-invoices.md) section of this guide.